Coworking is about sharing a workspace, ideas, and inspiration.

 But it is not just about sharing space, it’s about a community of people.
 Besides sharing a working environment, members share tips, advice, and ideas.
 Many coworking spaces function as business incubators or accelerators – helping new entrepreneurs learn the ropes of business while avoiding high rents.
 But more than that, it can actually be seen as a new business model – one based on openness, collaboration, accessibility, sustainability, and community.
 If you are an entrepreneur who believes that people can accomplish more working together than they can alone, then this style of working is for you.

 The phenomenon began about a decade or so ago.
-But the first use of the word “coworking” is credited to Bernie DeKoven to describe computer-supported collaborative work, many years before the modern trend began.
+But the first use of the word “coworking” is often credited to Bernie DeKoven to describe computer-supported collaborative work, many years before the modern trend began.
 DeKoven is a fun theorist, author, game designer, and contributor to the New Games Foundation with Stewart Brand and co. of Whole Earth Catalog fame.

 The movement is now growing quickly.
 Deskmag: the coworking magazine, which operates out of Berlin, Germany, reports that more than 110,000 people work in one of the nearly 2,500 coworking spaces available worldwide.
 Between 2012 and 2013, there were eighty-three percent more spaces for coworkers, serving a total of 117 percent more members.
 On average, according to the magazine, the number of coworkers is increasing by almost two hundred and fifty people each working day.